How Does a Dog Impact My NH Homeowners Insurance?

-Unfortunately, as insurance agents, we may have to tell a prospect or client that we are not able to offer them a policy, or worse, cancel their existing homeowner's insurance because of the type of dog they own.
+Unfortunately, as insurance agents, we may have to tell a prospect or client that we cannot offer them a policy or, worse, cancel their existing homeowner's insurance because of the type of dog they own.

 This blog provides the facts about what you need to know about dogs and insurance.